Gorarth/UltimateGeneralKnowledgeQuiz/README.md

 ## User Stories

-- First time visistors will be able to easily navigate the page with a simple format and click the desired category and play the quiz.
+- First time vistors will be able to easily navigate the page with a simple format and click the desired category and play the quiz.

-- Returning visitors will be able to choose different categorys of questions which are more specific then general knowledge.
+- Returning visitors will be able to choose different categories of questions which are more specific then general knowledge.

-- Frequent users will want to be able to keep track of there highscores and challenge themselves to do better each time they come to the quiz.

 [Back to Contents](#contents)
 - - -